dotnet/designs/accepted/2021/install-location-per-architecture.md

 and have a new location for the non-native architecture (x64).
 Existing apphost is always x64 (.NET hasn't yet shipped Arm64 release with this) and as such will not work when using just the default install location knowledge.

+On Linux and macOS the apphost only reads the `DOTNET_ROOT`, in all cases.

 ## Proposal for .NET 6